mathigon/textbooks/content/euclidean-geometry/content.md

 ### Stadium Roofs

 Bridges are difficult to construct because they have to span large distances without intermediate support.
-This also is the case for the roofs of stadium, which have to cover a large area without being supported by pillars.
+This also is the case for the roofs of sports stadiums, which have to cover a large area without being supported by pillars.

 The roof of the new Falcons Stadium in Atlanta consists of eight enormous modules that can twist to open or close.